CSLB Registrar and Board Members

 Mr. Fogt, who earned his painting contractor license in 1986, began his CSLB career in February 1990.
 Over the next decade he worked in a number of supervisory positions in CSLB’s Enforcement division and was named Enforcement Chief in October 2001.
 Mr. Fogt served in that position until his appointment to Registrar.

-Susan Granzella, of Sacramento, was first appointed by Governor Edmund G. Brown Jr. in October 2014, and reappointed in June 2016.
-Ms. Granzella held several positions at Visa Inc. from 1996 until her retirement in 2014, including senior director and vice president for technical documentation, and audit and compliance for global development.
+Susan Granzella, of Sacramento, was first appointed by Governor Edmund G. Brown Jr. in October 2014, and reappointed in July 2020.
+Ms. Granzella held several positions at Visa Inc. from 1996 until her retirement in 2014, including vice president and senior director for technical documentation, and audit and compliance for Global Development.
 In the former role, she managed Visa’s technical writing and publishing efforts, distributing content internationally to banks and processors, and managed staff and contractors in the United States, Singapore and India.
-She also served on the Board of Directors for the Sacramento Chapter of the National Council on Alcoholism and Drug Dependence until February 2018.
-Ms. Granzella's term continues through June 1, 2020.
+She also serves on the Board of Directors for My Sister’s House, a safe haven for Asian and Pacific Islander Women and Children in Sacramento.
+Her term continues through June 1, 2024.

 Kevin J. Albanese | Governor Appointee | "B" Contractor Member